Aoudad* (2026)

 Species featured: Aoudad (Barbary Sheep) (Ammotragus lervia), Sotol (Dasylirion wheeleri), Lechuguilla (Agave lechuguilla)

-The Aoudad also known as the Barbary Sheep are large ungulates native to the dry mountains of Northern Africa.
-Introduced to the United States in the 1940’s to serve closed-fence hunting needs, escaped Barbary Sheep began to threaten both Mule Deer and Bighorn Sheep competing for food and habitat.
-Today, hunting continues to be the most popular solution to maintain these invasive herd populations in regions across Texas, New Mexico, and California.
+The Aoudad, also known as the Barbary Sheep, is a large ungulate native to the dry mountains of Northern Africa.
+Introduced to the United States in the 1940’s to serve closed-fence hunting needs, escaped Barbary Sheep began to threaten both Mule Deer and Bighorn Sheep, competing for food and habitat.
+Today, hunting remains the most popular means of controlling these invasive herd populations in regions across Texas, New Mexico, and California.

 The original artwork now belongs to a private collection.